-If you’re thinking about visiting Costa Rica for the first time, there are a few things you to know before you visit.
-It’s time to make sure your trip is all you’ve dreamed of.
+If you’re thinking about visiting Costa Rica for the first time, there are a few things you need to know before you visit.
+It’s time to ensure your trip is all you’ve dreamed of.
 It’s a good idea to know a little bit about the location you’re going.
 And that’s what we’ll be discussing here.
 Nothing too sophisticated or meticulously detailed – just some basic and useful information about one of the world’s top holiday locations!

 1. Costa Rica is not as cheap as its neighbors.